tcjj3/File_Server_Docker/README.md

 **In this part, "`21`" is the `FTP` port, and "`2500`" is the `FTP Passive port`.
 If you want to change these ports, just modify the numbers both in "`-e`" and "`-p`" arguments.**
 <br>

-**Notice: These FTP port numbers are recommended to be set in the range of `1025-65534`, or it probably not working on some machines.**
+**Notice: The `FTP Passive ports` are recommended to be set in the range of `1025-65534`, or it probably not working on some machines.**
 <br>
 <br>